Coxeter-Dynkin algebras of canonical type: Tubular symbol and Weyl group

-\end{definition} One can show that in this case, the Coxeter transformation $\tau$ is uniquely determined by the bilinear form.
+in other words it is the left and right kernel of the \emph{symmetrised bilinear form} (which is defined by $(x,y)=\langle x,y\rangle +\langle y,x\rangle$ for all $x,y\in V$). \end{definition} One can show that in this case, the Coxeter transformation $\tau$ is uniquely determined by the bilinear form.
 As an example, the Grothendieck group of any finite-dimensional $k$-algebra of finite global dimension equipped with the Euler form is a bilinear lattice.
 In this case the Coxeter transfomation is given by the action of the derived Auslander-Reiten translation.

 \begin{defProp} Given integers $t\geq 1$ and $p_i\geq 2$, $e_i\geq 1$, $f_i\geq 1$ for $1\leq i\leq t$ and $\varepsilon\in\{1,2\}$, we set

 Let $V$ be the free abelian group with basis

 We equip $V$ with the bilinear form such that the non-vanishing values on the basis elements are